DeepIM: Deep Iterative Matching for 6D Pose Estimation: Introduction

 Traditionally, the 6D pose estimation problem has been tackled by matching local features extracted from an image to features in a 3D model of the object~\citep{lowe1999object,rothganger20063d,collet2011moped}.
 By using the 2D-3D correspondences, the 6D pose of the object can be recovered.
 Unfortunately, such methods cannot handle textureless objects well since only few local features can be extracted for them.
 To handle textureless objects, two classes of approaches were proposed in the literature.
-Methods in the first class learn to estimate the 3D model coordinates of pixels or key points of the object in the input image.
+Methods in the first class learn to estimate the 3D model coordinates of pixels or keypoints of the object in the input image.
 In this way, the 2D-3D correspondences are established for 6D pose estimation~\citep{Brachmann2014Learning6O,rad2017bb8,tekin2017real}.
 Methods in the second class convert the 6D pose estimation problem into a pose classification problem by discretizing the pose space~\citep{hinterstoisser2012accv} or into a pose regression problem~\citep{xiang2017posecnn}.
 These methods can deal with textureless objects, but they are not able to achieve highly accurate pose estimation, since small errors in the classification or regression stage directly lead to pose mismatches.
 A common way to improve the pose accuracy is pose refinement: Given an initial pose estimation, a synthetic RGB image can be rendered and used to match against the target input image.
 Then a new pose is computed to increase the matching score.
 Existing methods for pose refinement use either hand-crafted image features~\citep{tjaden2017real} or matching score functions~\citep{rad2017bb8}.

 In this work, we propose \dimnet, a new refinement technique based on a deep neural network for iterative 6D pose matching.
-Given an initial 6D pose estimation of an object in a test image, \dimnet\ predicts a relative SE(3) transformation that matches a rendered view of the object against the observed image.
-By iteratively re-rendering the object based on the improved pose estimates, the two input images to the network become more and more similar, thereby enabling the network to generate more and more accurate pose estimates.
+Given an initial 6D pose estimation of an object in a test image, \dimnet\ predicts a relative SE(3) transformation that matches a rendered view of the object against the observed image\yi{, or in other words, it predicts the relative rotation and translation that can refine the initial 6D pose estimation.} By iteratively re-rendering the object based on the improved pose estimates, the two input images to the network become more and more similar, thereby enabling the network to generate more and more accurate pose estimates.
 Fig.~\ref{fig:intro} illustrates the iterative matching procedure of our network for pose refinement.